jackzhu2050/jackzhu2050.github.io/_posts/2021-05-22-of-human-bondage.md

 It's like a *Persian carpet*.

-Once we grow to an age that we know everyone will die eventually, we cannot help thinking about the meaning of life, either from books or from travels.
+Once we grow to an age when we know everyone will die eventually, we cannot help thinking about the meaning of life, either from books or from travels.
 Art comes across with our life, and we embrace it immediately until we realize we might lack the talent, or the reality will teach us about the cruelty of life.
 We go pratically with life by doing something that could bring us money even though those arduous jobs never excite us.
 Life is so cruel and it bites us day and night, since the money is never sufficient, and we become a donkey who is pulling the mill incessantly for the scarce food.

 "I was born, I suffered, and I died". *Philip* found the life meaningless to justify his insignificance of achievements.
 But is life really meaningless?
 If the mundane lives most individuals live are meaningless, that might be it.
 Even though its most parts repeat comparing to previous generations, and the remaining unique parts might still be less interesting and trivial, we still could enjoy the joys and beauties from nature and from the human fellows.